woof84/kianravaei/_works/2023-2-1-morghe-sahar.md

 other-versions:
  - version: Morghe Sahar (Bird of Dawn) (Version for Soprano)
  - version: Morghe Sahar (Bird of Dawn) (Version for Soprano, Alto Flute, Cello, &amp; Piano)
+see_also:
+ - Gulistan
+ - I Will Greet the Sun Again
+ - Gelevera Deresi
 tags:
  - Iranian Culture
  - Social Justice